In Cornwall, we are so lucky to be surrounded by so many talented and creative makers. Our scenery and community is one that inspires us every day!

 Anya Rice and Katherine Sorrell take the time to share an insight into their new lifestyle book, 'Make: Cornwall' which celebrates 25 modern craftspeople in the South West.

 The book features all kinds of crafts from jewellery, ceramics, woodwork to digital embroidery!
 With stunning photography of makers in their workspaces, this book gives us a chance to go behind the scenes and get to know the creative processes and workspaces of designers.

 We're thrilled to see makers across the South West be featured and supported for their hard word, contemporary designs and sustainable methods.
-Read our interview with with the authors and creators of Make: Cornwall below, find out where the inspiration came from, what you can expect from the book and whether there could be another in the future...
-We also get to meet the incredible jewellers featured in the book!
+Read our interview with the authors and creators of Make: Cornwall below, find out where the inspiration came from, what you can expect from the book and whether there could be another in the future...
+We also get to meet the incredible jewellers featured in the book too!